vanus-labs/docs/content/cloud-docs/sink/elasticsearch/setup.md

 1. Click on API Console
 ![](images/10.png)

 2. Select the **PUT** option, write the name of your index, and click submit.
-For this tutorial we named our index **"my_index".**
+For this tutorial, we named our index **"my_index".**
 ![](images/11.png)

 ![](images/11.1.png)

-3. Add a backslash and your index name to your endpoint, to see the content of your index.
+3. Add a backslash and your index name to your endpoint to see the content of your index.
 ![](images/12.png)

 ---

-### Step 2: Elastic Search Connection Settings
+### Step 2: ElasticSearch Connection Settings

 1. Provide the following credentials
-   - Server Endpoint: The endpoint of your elasticsearch cluster.
+   - Server Endpoint: The endpoint of your ElasticSearch cluster.
    - Index: The name of the index you created.
    - Username: The username you downloaded during the creation of your deployment.
    - Password: The password you downloaded during the creation of your deployment.